Importance of Knowing Hilchos Tzitzis #226

 when tying tzitzis.
 Therefore, we will only discuss here halachos that

-apply when each group of four strings did, in fact, stay on its side. - To make sure this happens, after inserting the four strings into the
+apply when each group of four strings did, in fact, stay on its side.

 hole in the beged, tie them with a temporary knot when they are